Kube-AI-Hub/console/kube-docs/content/en/docs/v3.4/cluster-administration/cluster-settings/cluster-visibility-and-authorization.md

 ---
 title: "Cluster Visibility and Authorization"
 keywords: "Cluster Visibility, Cluster Management"
-description: "Learn how to set up cluster visibility and authorization."
+description: "Learn how to configure cluster visibility and authorization, and how to open the settings from the cluster overview page."
 linkTitle: "Cluster Visibility and Authorization"
 weight: 8610
 ---